5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ```

 This configuration behaves in a similar manner as the *PULL* *STREAMING* configuration in Step 7 except that:
-1. The MPD is the only file whose distribution URL, as given in the *Content-Location* attribute in the distributed FDT File entry, is subject to substitution with the *objDistributionBaseUrl* value from the configuration (it is the only file pushed to the *objIngestBaseUrl* URL prefix).
+1. The MPD is the only file whose distribution URL, as given in the *Content-Location* attribute in the distributed FDT Instance `File` entry, is subject to substitution with the *objDistributionBaseUrl* value from the configuration (it is the only file pushed to the *objIngestBaseUrl* URL prefix).
 All initialization segments and media segments will be distributed with the *Content-Location* attribute set to the original media server URL.
 1. The MPD is not automatically refreshed.
 To refresh, push another MPD to the ingest URL.

 With the following processes running: